 Different cultures have a range of traditional practices and rituals as well as expectations around how members of their culture typically mourn the death of a family member or close friend.
-In addition, when children of racial, ethnic, or other groups that historically have been marginalized grieve, their grief may be complicated by experiences of inequity in their families and communities.
-Although it is helpful for pediatricians to know something about these cultural and racial differences, it is important to remember that the fundamental experience of grief is universal.
+Although it is helpful for pediatricians to know something about these cultural differences, it is important to remember that the fundamental experience of grief is universal.

 Knowledge of the common practices of a particular culture may not accurately predict how a family or individual from that culture will behave.
 Many families have mixed backgrounds and/or have been exposed to different cultures through their communities or schools.
 Parents sometimes have different beliefs or practices from their children.
 Families or individuals may choose to follow practices of a different culture if they seem to align better with their current preferences.
 Assumptions about how someone ought to mourn in a particular culture may result in a stereotype that could cloud our perceptions and make us miss opportunities to be helpful.
-It is best for pediatricians to ask families what they feel would be most helpful for their family or for individuals within the family.
+Pediatricians should therefore ask families what they feel would be most helpful for their family or for individuals within the family.

 The best approach is to be present, authentic, and honest.
-Approach all children and their families with an open mind and heart and be guided by what you see, hear, and feel.
+Approach children and their families with an open mind and heart and be guided by what you see, hear, and feel.
 The following are questions that may assist in this process: